cilium/cilium/Documentation/install/upgrade-1.0.rst

    .. code-block:: shell-session

-     $ kubectl get cnp --all-namespaces -o yaml | grep "/0"
+     $ kubectl get cnp --all-namespaces -o yaml

-   If any CIDR rules match on the CIDR prefix ``/0``, these must be removed prior to downgrade as these rules are not supported by Cilium 1.0.
+   * If any CIDR rules match on the CIDR prefix ``/0``, these must be removed prior to downgrade as these rules are not supported by Cilium 1.0.

+   * If any CIDR rules also specify a ``toPorts`` section, these must be removed prior to downgrade as these rules are not supported by Cilium 1.0.

 #.